dodgymike/hackrf-wiki/Updating-Firmware.md

 If the firmware installed in SPI flash has been damaged or if you are programming a home-made HackRF for the first time, you will not be able to immediately use the hackrf_spiflash program as listed in the above procedure.
 Follow these steps instead:

 1. Follow the DFU Boot instructions to start the HackRF in DFU boot mode.
-2. Type `dfu-util --device 1fc9:000c --alt 0 --download hackrf_usb_ram.dfu` to load firmware from a release package into RAM.
+2. Type `dfu-util --device 1fc9:000c --alt 0 --download hackrf_one_usb_ram.dfu` to load firmware from a release package into RAM.
+If you have a Jawbreaker, use hackrf_jawbreaker_usb_ram.dfu instead.
 Alternatively, use `make -e BOARD=HACKRF_ONE RUN_FROM=RAM program` in the firmware/hackrf_usb directory to load the firmware into RAM and start it.
 3. Follow the SPI flash firmware update procedure above to write the "rom_to_ram" firmware image to SPI flash.